 - 2. Discuss possible internships with your supervisor and an industry partner

 - Your internship should be related to your field of research to gain maximal benefit from career development and to explore possible practical applications of your research.
 You should be motivated by a professional interest in the work and evaluate technical, academic and practical issues and have the capacity to participate fully.
+You will need the approval of your supervisor and GRC, and be consistently up to date with milestones in your candidature.

 - 3. Check your milestone paperwork is up to date